xapian/xapian-gsoc-proposal/proposal.rst

 ..
 IRC, please say so (and the IRC handle you used if not the one given
 .. above).

-I had a little discussion about the know-how binding in the mailing-list, also IRC before.
+I had a little discussion about the know-how binding in the `mailing-list <https://lists.xapian.org/pipermail/xapian-devel/2018-March/003247.html>`_, also IRC before.

 but just a little.